uci-cbcl/PyLOH/README.md

 ```

 There are also `config/` and `bin/` folders under PyLOH-*.
 The `config/` folder contains example priors and the `bin/` folder contains
-useful utilities, such as the R code to run [BICseq](http://compbio.med.harvard.edu/Supplements/PNAS11.html) and the python script to
+useful utilities, such as the R code to run [BICseq](http://compbio.med.harvard.edu/Supplements/PNAS11.html),  [DNAcopy](http://www.bioconductor.org/packages/release/bioc/html/DNAcopy.html) and the python script to
-convert BICseq results to BED file.
+convert BICseq/DNAcopy results to BED file.
 You can copy these two folders somewhere easily accessible.